churris-x/advent-of-code_22/README.md

 - [ ] Maybe only allow dev to fetch and use the token, the already solved solutions should keep the input?
 - [x] Make the fs.readFile api work from different working directories -> require.resolve('path/')
 - [ ] Get help from rukić in refactoring bash scripts
+- [ ] Fetch all command, loops through existing folders <- THIS

 ## License